Dragons in Iceland

 This is Iceland’s Coat of arms.
 In it, you can see the four guardian spirits that protect Iceland: a dragon, a vulture, a bull and a giant.
 Each of them protects a specific part of Iceland and you can go looking for them on your self-guided tour around Iceland in one of our car rentals.
 Maybe you, too, will spot a dragon or a giant.

-The Icelandic Sagas contain the first description of the four guardian spirits.
+The Icelandic Sagas contains the first description of the four guardian spirits.
 They were first described by Snorri Sturluson in his work, Heimskringla [History of the Kings of Norway]:

 “King Harald [Gormsson of Denmark] told a man versed in magic to travel to Iceland in a different shape and find out what he could learn there to tell him.
 The man set out in the shape of a whale.
 And when he approached land he headed west along the north coast.
 He saw that all the mountains and hills were full of land spirits, some large and some small.
 Off Vopnafjörður he entered the fjord, intending to go ashore.